d-bolshakov/course-managment-api/README.md

 ### DELETE /courses/:courseId/enrollments/:enrollmentId

 Deleting an enrollment.
-Available only for student.
+Available only to the student.

 <hr/>